-India’s mattress market is estimated to be worth Rs 10,000 crore.
+India’s mattress market is estimated to be worth INR 10,000 crore.
 Wakefit plans to monopolize the Indian mattress market and then move globally with its high-quality product and high-service experience.
-Asking the co-founder Chaitanya, he aims to have a revenue of Rs 1000 crore in the next two years with happy and satisfied customers.
+Asking the co-founder Chaitanya, he aims to have a revenue of INR 1000 crore in the next two years with happy and satisfied customers.

 Wakefit will continue setting up more warehouses and logistics support, and hence expanding and achieving happy sleeping across the whole country.

 Wakefit is an Indian brand headquartered in Bengaluru.

 Who is the owner of Wakefit?

 Wakefit was founded by Ankit Garg and Chaitanya Ramalingegowda.

 Yes, you can return a Wakefit mattress within the first 100 days of purchasing it and it is eligible for return only is there are no stains, tears or other soiling including odors.